 The high-waisted suit trousers have a straight fly and pressed creases down each leg to the turn-ups at the bottom.
 These cuffed bottoms have a full break, nearly engulfing the back of his shoes.

-Nucky typically wears a pair of brown leather plain toe dress shoes with brown laces with this suit.
+Nucky typically wears a pair of light brown leather plain-toe dress shoes with brown laces with this suit.

 Although he varies his shirts with the suit, they are all blue plaid with detachable white collars and French cuffs.

 In the first season, set in 1920, Nucky pairs this suit with a shirt that is a tight madras in various shades of blue.
 The white tab collars are detachable, but the French cuffs are the same blue plaid as the rest of the shirt.

 In the second season, now set in 1920, Nucky wears a light blue shirt with a small white windowpane check.
 The white detachable tab collars are back, but this time the shirt also has white French cuffs.